-- Change the appearance of the navigation, search, and shopping cart icons with UI Icon Color and UI Icon Weight in Site Navigation.
+- Change the appearance of the navigation, search, and shopping cart icons with the UI icon color and UI icon weight tweaks under Site navigation.

-- Style the built-in social icons, including using the icon’s standard brand colors, with the tweaks in Header Social Icons.
+- Style the built-in social icons, including using the icon’s standard brand colors, with the tweaks under Header social icons.
 If there isn't enough room for all social icons, they display as three dots.

 - On the left, you’ll see your navigation links.
 Folders have a + icon; when clicked, the links in the folder expand.
 Customize the area under the navigation with blocks.

 - On the right is an optional section called the sidetray.
 Use blocks to add content that sets the tone for your site.